-As we work towards remediating these material weaknesses, we will design and implement controls to properly identify transactions for which a valuation of our common stock is required and to review assumptions used in the valuation models to ensure our equity-based transactions are accounted for in accordance with U.S. generally accepted accounting principles.
-Additionally, we will design and implement controls to properly calculate basic and diluted weighted-average shares outstanding.
-Lastly, we will design, document, and consistently perform control activities in the identified areas which are currently lacking.
-To assist us in the remediation and performance of remediated controls we recently hired a Corporate Controller, and we will continue to utilize an accounting and financial reporting advisory firm with significant experience with publicly held companies to assist our management in evaluating transactions requiring the valuation of our common stock, in retaining and reviewing the work of valuation experts necessary to complete those valuations, and performing the calculation of basic and diluted weighted-average shares outstanding.
+As we work towards remediating these material weaknesses, we will design and implement controls to properly account for non-recurring complex transactions in accordance with U.S. generally accepted accounting principles.
+In addition, we will design, document, and consistently perform control activities in the identified areas which are currently lacking.
+To assist us in the remediation and performance of remediated controls we hired a Corporate Controller, and we will continue to utilize an accounting and financial reporting advisory firm with significant experience with publicly held companies to assist our management in evaluating the accounting treatment for complex transactions.